FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 3.b.
 Add actions
 ----------------

-If the model is an aggregate root, open the :guilabel:`Default actions` panel and choose actions you need and add custom actions if required.
+If the model is an aggregate root, open the :guilabel:`Default actions` section and select the actions you need and add custom actions if required.
-All selected actions will be made available in the controller which is created along to the model.
+All selected actions are made available in the controller that is created along with the model, and a Fluid template with an appropriate name is generated for each action.

 .. figure:: ../Images/UserManual/modeler-actions.png
    :width: 250px